-Canadian woman among 7 killed in Jordan shootout
+Canadian woman among 9 killed in Jordan shootout

 - Police fear there are tourists trapped inside ancient fortress

-Amman, Jordan (CNN)A Canadian woman is among seven people killed Sunday in Jordan as unknown gunmen fired at police officers at various locations, including an ancient castle popular with tourists.
+Amman, Jordan (CNN)A Canadian woman is among nine people killed Sunday in Jordan as unknown gunmen fired at police officers at various locations, including an ancient castle popular with tourists.

-Jordanian state television said four policemen, two Jordanian civilians and the Canadian woman were killed as gunmen fired at police in three areas.
-The shootout was still going on as of late Sunday afternoon.
+Jordan's Public Service Directorate said five policemen, three Jordanian civilians and the Canadian woman were killed as gunmen fired at police in three areas.

-The deadliest exchange of fire happened at the 12th-century, crusader-era castle in the city of Karak, located about 132 kilometers (82 miles) south of the capital of Amman.
+The shootout was still going on as of late Sunday afternoon with five or six gunmen surrounded in the castle in the city of Karak, the PSD said.
+The 12th-century, crusader-era castle is located about 132 kilometers (82 miles) south of the capital of Amman.

-The site is now cordoned off by security officers who were still engaged with five or six gunmen, the Public Security Directorate said in a statement.

 The violence began when a police patrol came under gunfire as it responded to a report in al-Qatranah, about 40 kilometers away from Karak.
 Two policemen were injured and the attackers fled in a vehicle, the statement said.